bvinoth186/notes/AWS-CSA-Pro.md

     - Cached Volumes
 	  - Cached mode
 	  - Only your most frequently accessed data is stored in on prime and Your entire data set is stored in S3 (as EBS snapshot).
+	- EBS snapshots can be restored as either EBS volume and attached to EC2 or ICASI transfer via another storage gateway
   - Tape Gateway
     - iSCSI
     - VTL